List of country-name etymologies: Liberia

-From the Latin liber "free", so named because the country was established as a homeland for freed (liberated) African-American slaves.
+From the Latin liber meaning liberty or freedom, so named because the country was established as a homeland for freed (liberated) African-American slaves.

 Libya

 After an ancient Berber tribe called Libyans by the Greeks and Rbw by the Egyptians.
 Until the country's independence, the term "Libya" generally applied only to the vast desert between the Tripolitanian Lowland and the Fazzan plateau (to the west) and Egypt's Nile river valley (to the east).
 With "Tripoli" the name of new country's capital, and the old northeastern regional name "Cyrenaica" having passed into obsolescence, "Libya" became a convenient name for the country.

 Liechtenstein

 From the German "light stone" ("light" as in "bright").
 The country took its name from the Liechtenstein dynasty, which purchased and united the counties of Schellenberg and Vaduz.
 The Holy Roman Emperor allowed the dynasty to rename the new property after itself.

 Lithuania

 Multiple theories: Some link it to the word lieti ("to consolidate" or "to unite"), referring to the first union of tribes in ethnic Lithuanian lands (not lands of Balts, but lands of ancient tribes of Lithuanians including Prussians, nowadays Latvians and Belarusians).

 Alternatively, could be a hydronym, possibly from a small river Lietava in central Lithuania.
 That hydronym has been associated with Lithuanian lieti (root lie- "pour" or "spill").
 Compare to Old Slavic liyati (лыиати "pour"), Greek a-lei-son (α-λει-σον "cup"), Latin litus ("seashore"), Tocharian A lyjäm ("lake").

 Historically, attempts have been made to suggest a direct descendance from the Latin litus (see littoral).
 Litva (genitive: Litvae), an early Latin variant of the toponym, appears in a 1009 chronicle describing an archbishop "struck over the head by pagans on the border of Russia/Prussia and Litvae".
 A 16th-century scholar associated the word with the Latin word litus ("tubes") – a possible reference to wooden trumpets played by Lithuanian tribesmen.

 A folkloric explanation is that the country's name in the Lithuanian language (Lietuva) is derived from a word lietus ("rain") and means "a rainy place".